 The actual repair of hub motors, battery packs, and motor controllers is a specialized and time intensive process.
 It will usually take at least 1 week and more often 10-15 days for us to get to the bottom of a technical issue and have an item repaired, retested, and ready to ship back.
 We will keep you informed if the process will take more than 2 weeks.

-d) In cases where the RMA shipping guidelines are not followed and there is a brokerage fee to receive the warranty item, then we will also charge this back to the customer.
+In cases where the RMA shipping guidelines are not followed and there is a brokerage fee to receive the warranty item, then this fee will also be paid by the customer.

 We support the Right to Repair!
 If you are tech inclined and think you can fix something yourself, it will NOT void the warranty if you do.

 - We always like to work with and support customers who are resourceful enough to fix an issue on their own, and we will provide plenty of tech support over email to guide you through the process.